Mark R. Emerick

 B.A., M.Ed., Kutztown University

-Mark Emerick is a visiting lecturer in the Education Department responsible for teaching courses in social foundations of education, curriculum & instruction, sociolinguistics, methods for teaching English learners (ELs),and first year writing seminars.
+Mark R. Emerick is an assistant professor in the Education Department responsible for teaching courses in social foundations of education, curriculum & instruction, sociolinguistics, methods for teaching emergent bilingual students,and first year writing.

-With a bachelor’s degree in English literature and a masters in curriculum and instruction, Mark began his career as an English as a Second Language (ESL) teacher in Allentown School District, Pennsylvania.
+Mark began his career as an English as a Second Language (ESL) teacher in Allentown School District, Pennsylvania.
 During his tenure as a public school teacher, he taught all levels of ESL from grades 7-12 and high school sheltered English language arts, wrote high school ESL curriculum, prepared and presented professional developments for mathematics and social studies teachers, and worked for the Pennsylvania Department of Education on the ELL Overlay for secondary mathematics and the Keystone Project-Based Assessment in nonfiction.
 More recently, Mark served as an editorial assistant on the Journal of Language, Identity, and Education and as a leadership coach for a Federal Department of Education Professional Development Grant aimed at transforming high schools in the School District of Philadelphia to better serve bilingual and multilingual students.
 His recent work in public education involves research–practice partnerships and professional development aimed to build and sustain equity initiatives supporting emergent biilngual students educational opportunities and access.